andrzejlisek/LivePic/Readme.md

 You can use LivePic to send video to another computer via wireless network instead of special video senders\.
 The only requirement is having another computer, on which you can also run LivePic application\.
 The one computer will act as server and the other computer will act as client, there is not difference, which computer \(sending or receiving\) acts as a server\.
 After you set connection, you can send picture in both ways \(by one way at a time\)\.
 The sending computer captures picture and sends into network, and the receiving computer displays picture based on data from network\.
 The audio can not be sent, you can use wireless sender to send it\.
 The keyboard and mouse input are not relayed bedcause such thing is platform\-specified, Qt library does not have API required to do this and you can achieve this using any wireless keyboard/mouse\.
 Both, for autio transmission and keyboard/mouse input you can use appropriate Bluetooth device instead of specialized wireless device\.

+### Capturing and translating text from screen

+Using Google Cloud API with valid key, you can recognize \(using OCR technique\) and save text existing on the screen\.
+If the text is in language, which is not understandable for you, you can enable translation into selected language, which is understandable for you\.
+The original text will be covered and the translated text will be superimposed\.
+By the such way, you can lively translate applications, web pages, movies with subtitles and more, which contains the text\.
+You can save the text into file if you need to get the text from image\.

+### Recording and slow motion

+In some amateur or documentary movies, some scenes seems be displayed too fast to take a look at them\.
+You can record the movie display and you can watch the captured image frame by frame or play it slower or faster in forward or backward direction\.

 # Picture and display settings

 After program running you are set the picture grabbing and display settings, which are meaning for: